-Online Masters in Mathematics and Science Education
+Online Master’s in Mathematics and Science Education

 Additional Program Offerings

-The Master of Arts in Mathematics and Science Education for Elementary teachers program at Aurora University is designed for elementary school teachers who wish to strengthen their knowledge in these subject areas, as well as increase their knowledge of STEM (science, technology, engineering and mathematics) and learn ways to work with students in the classroom to meet the Next Generation Mathematics and Science Standards.
-Emphasis is placed on deep understanding of mathematics and science concepts, and the connections between the two subjects.
-Courses throughout the program are aligned to national standards in mathematics and science and present content and pedagogy in a parallel manner.
+This program is designed for elementary school teachers who wish to strengthen their knowledge in these subject areas, as well as increase their knowledge of STEM (science, technology, engineering and mathematics) content and learn ways to work with students in the classroom to meet the Next Generation Mathematics and Science Standards.
+Emphasis is placed on deep understanding of mathematics and science concepts and the connections between the two subjects.
+Courses throughout the program are aligned to national standards and present content and pedagogy in a parallel manner.
 Participants will become familiar with professional practices in mathematics, science and engineering, and will develop a research project of their own, founded in mathematics and science education.
-The program helps teachers grow to become leaders and advocates for mathematics and science education in their own school and district.
+The program helps teachers grow to become leaders and advocates for mathematics and science education in their own schools and districts.

 Students nationwide are in an educational deficit, ranking far behind most other developed countries in the fields of math (25) and science (17).
 School systems across the country are looking to bolster academic achievement levels by hiring qualified, master’s-level educators that specialize in math and science.
 A Business-Higher Education Forum report suggests that the United States will need an estimated 280,000 math and science teachers by 2015 to become competitive in the global economy.

 While overall career growth for post-secondary teachers remains stagnant through the next decade, math and science teachers are seeing tremendous growth as school systems nationwide look to bolster their students’ academic achievement level.
 Many local and state governments are looking to increase education spending and incentives in the near future for targeted hiring in the math and science areas.
 Check out more information about the different careers in education.